Structured Concurrency

 _images/nested-tasks.png

-The downside of doing this is that it becomes cumbersome to access to tasks nested deeply in the hierarchy.
+The downside of this approach is that it becomes cumbersome to access tasks deeply nested in the hierarchy.

 flattened_tasks = (tasks[0], *tasks[1].result, )